kingaa/sbied/syllabus.md

 ### Course Organization

-The course will have five components:
+The course will have six components:

 1. ***A mandatory self-learning component***, in which students are expected to watch and take notes on the pre-recorded lectures prior to the day's activities.
    Links to the videos can be found on the [course website](https://kingaa.github.io/sbied/), along with PDF versions of the lecture notes and slides.